ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 ### Avoiding code-size bloat

-There's another case where NOINLINE can be useful, it has to do with code-size!
+There's another case where NOINLINE can be useful, this one has to do with code-size.

-In Haskell we operate at high level and typically don't think about the low-level machines that actually execute our code.
-At the end of the day our Haskell code runs on processors just like everything else, and we need to be aware of that.
+Generally when writing Haskell we operate at a high level and don't think much about the low-level machines that actually execute our code.
+In high-performance Haskell that's a mistake, at the end of the day our Haskell code runs on processors just like everything else, and we need to be aware of that.

-Real-world processors have to load the code they're about to execute, and they have a number of code caches which they use to speed up this process as much as possible.
-These code caches are very limited in size.
+Real-world processors have to load the code they're about to execute, and they have a number of code caches which they use to speed this process up as much as possible.
+These code caches are very limited in size, so if we can keep the size of the code we're executing relatively small it's more likely that the processor will be able to keep commonly accessed bits of code in its cache.
-If we manage to keep the actual size of the code we're executing relatively small, it's more likely that the processor will be able to keep commonly accessed bits of code in its cache, which can provide significant speed ups, especially in tight loops like our interpreter.
+This, in turn, can sometimes provide significant speed ups, especially in tight loops like our interpreter.

 What does this look like in practice?
-Let me explain.
+Let me explain with an example.

 I was recently rewriting part of our code for executing builtins in the Unison interpreter.
-As part of that work I replaced a dynamic dispatch mechanism with a giant case statement, this was a performance win, but now that GHC could see that the call was a single static case-statement it decided to inline the entire thing, which makes sense since it was only being called from one place, why pay the cost of a function call?
+As part of that work I replaced a dynamic dispatch mechanism with a giant case statement, this was largely a performance win, but now that GHC could see that the call was a single static case-statement it decided to inline the entire thing, which makes sense since it was only being called from one place, why pay the cost of a function call?

-However, this particular place happened to be in the core loop of our interpreter, and the case statement was _huge_ (several hundred cases).
+In this case however, it was inlined directly into the core loop of our interpreter, and the case statement was _huge_ (several hundred cases).
-Beforehand we may have had enough processor cache to keep at least a bit of our core loop hot, but now we had hundreds of lines of code smack-dab in the middle of our core logic that we would only  use once in a blue moon.
+Beforehand we may have had enough processor cache to keep at least a bit of our core interpreter loop instructions hot, but now we had hundreds of lines of code smack-dab in the middle of our core logic that we would only use once in a blue moon, fragmenting our cache between useful and useless code.

-By separating off and `NOINLINE`ing that big chunk it cut down on the code size of the main loop and we got a small but noticeable speedup on the more common instructions.
+We separated this big case statement off into its own function and added a `NOINLINE` tag on it, keeping it out of the main interpreter loop and despite adding a function call it got us a small but noticeable speedup.

 ## Finding allocations